 Symbol of protection, fertility

 Inanna was an ancient Mesopotamian goddess.
 She was associated with beauty, love, desire, and fertility.
-Innana’s cuneiform ideogram was a hook-shaped knot of reeds.
-The knot represents the doorpost of a storehouse, which is a symbol of fertility.
+Innana’s cuneiform ideogram was a hook shaped knot of reeds.
+The knot represented the doorpost of a storehouse which is a symbol of fertility.

 Inanna represents the power of creation and divine feminism.
 The knot is an agricultural symbol for her.
-It represents the reed boat Inanna built to save humankind after Eniki caused a great flood to try to wipe out humanity.
+It represents the reed boat Inanna built to save humankind after Eniki caused a great flood to try and wipe out humankind.
 Reeds are a symbol of provision, life, and structure.
 Reeds were a highly coveted crop and were used daily in Mesopotamian life.

 Symbols Menu: